Skip to main menu Skip to main content Skip to footer content

 Chris Westcott, Editor, Letterform Archive Books (they/he), took to design in high school and college, working by moonlight on web and print projects while studying widely in the humanities.
 Chris’s research life led from Columbia University to a Ph.D. in English at Johns Hopkins, where Chris taught courses in writing, literature, and social thought.
 With publishing experience at Verso and the University of Chicago Press, and with a restless interest in books that reveal new prospects and help us tell richer stories, Chris is excited to see future Archive titles into print.

-Priscilla (Skilla) Zaccalini, Education & Facilities Manager (she/her), has over thirty years of administrative and event planning experience, and brings to Letterform Archive her unique flair for organization and fun.
+Priscilla (Skilla) Zaccalini, Education & Events Manager (she/her), has over thirty years of administrative and event planning experience, and brings to Letterform Archive her unique flair for organization and fun.
 In her spare time, she enjoys dancing to funky music, making collage art, writing and filming stories about the Ethereal Universe, and experimenting with making music to express her joy for life.
 She believes everyone is an artist.

 Paola Zanol, Collections and Preservation Manager (she/her), joined the staff after volunteering for over a year.
 She was raised in Belo Horizonte, Brazil, by a mother who steeped her in sustainable product design, fashion design, and tridimensional expression.
 After earning a BA in Fine Arts, she rediscovered her love of letters and sought out a design education at San Francisco City College, where she earned certificates in Visual Media Design, Web Foundation, Illustration, and Digital Media.
 Among Paola’s many talents are flamenco dancing and Afro-Brazilian percussion.